ovh/manager/CONTRIBUTING.md

 This project accepts contributions.
 In order to contribute, you should pay attention to a few things:

-1. your code must follow the coding style rules
+1. Your code must follow the coding style rules
-2. your code must be unit-tested
+2. Your code must be unit-tested
-3. your code must be documented
+3. Your code must be documented
-4. your work must be signed (see below)
+4. Your work must be signed (see below)
-5. you may contribute through GitHub [Pull Requests][pull-request] on `develop` branch
+5. You may contribute through GitHub [Pull Requests][pull-request] on `develop` branch

-# Coding and documentation Style
+# Coding and Documentation Style

 - Code must be formatted with `yarn run format`
 - Code must pass `yarn run test`